willza3/OpenCore-Strix-B450i/README.md

 Solution: The internal wireless card can be replaced with a compatible one, such as the Dell DW1820A.
 I haven't tried this myself, but there are reports of it working...

-* **Watching DRM Video (e.g Netflix) can cause a kernel panic when using Safari.**

-Solution: Using a different browser, like Firefox, doesn't trigger this issue.
-I haven't tested this with Apple TV+ yet.

 ## Guides & Links

 #### Guides